adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP15CERT1
 Certificate of less than one academic year in Engineering Technologies And Engineering-Related Fields.
-Cert. less than one academic yr in Engineering Technologies & Engineering-Related Fields.
+Cert. <1 academic yr in Engineering Technologies & Engineering-Related Fields.

 CIP15CERT2
 Certificate of at least one but less than two academic years in Engineering Technologies And Engineering-Related Fields.
-Cert. at least one but less than two academicyrs in Engineering Technologies & Engineering-Related Fields.
+Cert. >1<2 academicyrs in Engineering Technologies & Engineering-Related Fields.

 CIP15ASSOC
 Associate degree in Engineering Technologies And Engineering-Related Fields.
 Assoc. deg. in Engineering Technologies & Engineering-Related Fields.

 CIP15CERT4
-Award of more than two but less than four academic years in Engineering Technologies And Engineering-Related Fields.
+Award of at least two but less than four academic years in Engineering Technologies And Engineering-Related Fields.
-Award more than two but less than four academicyrs in Engineering Technologies & Engineering-Related Fields.
+Award >2<4 academicyrs in Engineering Technologies & Engineering-Related Fields.

 CIP15BACHL
 Bachelor's degree in Engineering Technologies And Engineering-Related Fields.